AdobeDocs/document-cloud-learn.en/help/sign/sign-advanced-users/delegate-signature.md

 thumbnail: 17366.jpg
 ---

-# Delegating to Someone Else
+# Delegating to someone else

 Learn to use the delegator role to send a document to an intermediary who can then route the document for signature.